Dolemite Is My Name: Production

-Murphy has stated that a biopic of Rudy Ray Moore had long been a dream project for him.
+Eddie Murphy has stated that a biopic of Rudy Ray Moore had long been a dream project for him.
 Murphy initially met screenwriters Scott Alexander and Larry Karaszewski in 2003 and they began developing the project.
 Murphy arranged a meeting between the two writers with Moore, who told him many of his life stories before his death in 2008.
 However, the early attempts to make the film never came to fruition.

 On June 7, 2018, it was announced that Craig Brewer would direct Dolemite Is My Name from a script by Scott Alexander and Larry Karaszewski with Netflix producing and distributing.
 Eddie Murphy was set to star as Moore.
 Later that month, the rest of the principal cast was announced.
 In July 2018, Chris Rock and Ron Cephas Jones joined the cast.
 Principal photography began on June 12, 2018.
 Nicholas Josef von Sternberg, the director of photography of the original Dolemite, visited the set during filming, and according to Brewer, contributed additional stories that didn't make it into the film.

 Release

-Theatrical and streaming

 Dolemite Is My Name had its world premiere at the Toronto International Film Festival on September 7, 2019.
 It was released in a limited release on October 4, 2019, and digital streaming on October 25, 2019.